danieltsc/eventplanner/README.md

 Follow these steps to run the Event Planner project:

+### You might need to install 'ts-node' globally.
+Use 'npm i -g ts-node' to do that
 !
 If you encounter any issues creating postgres tables, go to app.ts:30 and set ```force: true ```

 1. Go to the `__dev_resources` directory (inside backend folder) and run the following command to start the database with Docker: